isomerpages/moe-ast-elis/_professional-learning/Learning Opportunities/Professional Learning Programme (PLP@SCHOOL).md

     <label for="accordion1"><h4>Overview and Programme Structure</h4></label>
     <div>
 			<h3>Overview</h3>
-			<p>As Key Personnel and Teacher Leaders of the English Language (EL) department of a school, you will co-decide and co-select the shared learning focus for your department from ELIS’s suite of flagship PLPs@School.
+			<p>As Key Personnel and Teacher Leaders of the EL department of a school, you will co-decide and co-select the shared learning focus for your department from ELIS’s suite of flagship PLPs@School.
 PLPs@School are designed to enable all in your EL department to teach EL more effectively.
-You will co-lead your department in applying the learning and inquiring into classroom application.<br><br>
+You will co-lead your department in applying the learning and inquiring into classroom application.
+<br><br>
 There are three areas of support your EL department can look forward to from a Master Teacher/EL (MTT/EL):</p>
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}